 A heavy, often hand-woven, ribbed fabric, featuring an elaborate design depicting a historical or current pictorial display.
 The weft-faced fabric design is made by using coloured filling yarns, only in areas where needed, that are worked back and forth over spun warp yarns, which are visible on the back.
 End-uses include wall hangings and upholstery.

 Tear strength is the force necessary to tear a fabric, measured by the force necessary to start or continue a tear in a fabric.
 Expressed in pounds or in grams, the most commonly used method for determining the tear strength is the Elmendorf tear test procedure.

-A trademark name for a lyocell fiber made from wood pulp.
-Tencel is a soft, strong fiber that uses nano-technology to produce unique characteristics.
+A trademark name for a lyocell fibre made from wood pulp.
+Tencel is a soft, strong fibre that uses nano-technology to produce unique characteristics.
 It is advertised as being soft as silk, strong as polyester, cool as linen, warm as wool, and as absorbent as cotton’.
 Lyocell is a type of rayon that was first made in 1992.

 A typical uncut pile weave fabric.
 This fabric is formed by using two sets of warp yarns.
 One set of warp yarns is under very little tension; when the filling yarns are packed into place, these loose yarns are pushed backward along with the filling yarns, and loops are formed.
 Typical uses include towels, robes, and apparel.